-We will not force a child or young person to take medication / undergo a medical procedure should they refuse.
+We will not force a child to take medication/undergo a medical procedure should they refuse.

-If information provided by the parent / carer and/or GP suggests that the child or young person is at great risk due to refusal we will contact parents / carers immediately and may also seek medical advice and/or emergency services support.
+If information provided by the parent/carer and/or GP suggests that the child is at great risk due to refusal, we will contact parents/carers immediately and may also seek medical advice and/or emergency services support.

-Where the information provided indicates that they will not be at great risk, but parents / carers have informed us that the medication / medical procedure is required we will contact the parent / carer as soon as possible.
+Where the information provided indicates that they will not be at great risk, but parents/ carers have informed us that the medication/medical procedure is required we will contact the parent/carer as soon as possible.